denniesia/beaunity/docs/project_structure/common_app.md

 These helper functions support background tasks like reminders and content tagging by automating date-based logic.
 They are also triggered by **Celery tasks** to keep users informed and engaged without manual intervention.

-**mark_new(model)** - Marks recently created objects as “new” by setting their is_new field to True if they were created within the past week.
+`mark_new()` - Marks recently created objects as “new” by setting their is_new field to True if they were created within the past week.
 Used for visually highlighting new content in the UI.

 ````python